-As in much of the Caribbean, a key issue is the country's dependence on imports, that leaves it vulnerable to disruptions in global food chains.
+in much of the Caribbean, a key issue is the country's dependence on imports, that leaves it vulnerable to disruptions in global food chains.
 In fact, Haiti imports 51% of the food it consumes - compared to only 18% in 1981, leading to an import bill that rises above 1 billion USD annually.
+Once a leading rice producer, Haiti now imports over 80% of the rice now consumed by its population.
 The promotion of imports through dramatic tariff cuts since the mid-1990s has meant that farmers in Haiti are unable to compete with cheap, subsidized, imported food.
 Meanwhile, insufficient access to financing, technologies and training, and limited infrastructure, makes it difficult for the local agricultural sector to become more resilient.
 The political crisis, rising gang violence, and natural disasters have exacerbated these issues.

 Haitians have come to rely on Madan Sara to access food, especially in low-income communities.
 Street food allows people to save on the cost of fuel and water and is a safer alternative, as storing food is made impossible by frequent power cuts.
-Street vendors also fill the gap when formal food distribution networks are interrupted by deficient transport infrastructure, fuel shortages and road blockades by protesters and gang - issues that have become the new normal in Haiti - and can provide food on credit when money is scarce.
+Street vendors also fill the gap when formal food distribution networks are interrupted by deficient transport infrastructure, fuel shortages and road blockades by protestors and gang-issues that have become the new normal in Haiti - and can provide food on credit when money is scarce